ycpcs/cs320-spring2017/labs/lab04.md

 -   the titles of all books written by Stephen Hawking
 -   the titles of all books written by Douglas Adams
 -   the author name (first and last), the ISBN, and the year of the book with the title "Something Under the Bed is Drooling"
+-   the titles of all books with the word "Bloom" in them
+-   all of the authors for "The Complete Monty Python's Flying Circus; All the Words, Volume 1"
+-	the titles of all of Hawking's books, sorted in ascending order by title
 -   attempt to insert a new book into the **books** table, with an **author_id** that does not appear in the **authors** table (this attempt should fail, due to specifying an invalid **foreign key** for **author_id**)
 -   insert yourself as a new author in the the **authors** table (do not specify an author_id, Derby will do that for you, since **author_id** is the auto-generated primary key for the **authors** table)
 -   retrieve the **author_id** from the **authors** table for your entry